Python Script to Extract PO Box Numbers

 )

 The following function wraps the compiled pattern with type safety, OCR pre-cleaning, and deterministic normalization.
-It returns None for non-matching inputs, allowing safe chaining in data pipelines without raising exceptions.
+It returns None for non-matching inputs so it chains safely in data pipelines without raising exceptions.

 def extract_po_box(address: str) -> Optional[str]:

-"""Extract PO Box identifier from a raw address string.
+"""Extract a PO Box identifier from a raw address string.

 Args:

-address: Raw address line containing potential PO Box notation.
+address: Raw address line that may contain PO Box notation.

 Returns: